This blog provides information for educational purposes only. Read our complete summary for more info.

 Copper Mesh, Raschig Rings, and Glass Beads

-As vapor moves up through the column it migrates through network of material that is a slightly lower temperature than the boiler, etc. For example copper mesh forms a thermal bridge between the cooler edges of the column and the center of the column (because it's super conductive).
+As vapor moves up through the column it migrates through a network of material that is a slightly lower temperature than the boiler, etc. For example copper mesh forms a thermal bridge between the cooler edges of the column and the center of the column (because it's super conductive).
 It creates an abundance of surface area that is just slightly below the condensing temperature of water (but ideally above the condensing temp of alcohol), providing opportunity for water vapor to turn back into a liquid while allowing the alcohol vapor to move on.

 Pot Still vs. Pot With Thumper vs. Packed Column vs. Reflux